tirtharajdash/tirtharajdash.github.io/_news/postgresql.md

 inline: true
 ---

-I am looking for a student to work on an ML research problem (requirements: Python, PostgreSQL).
+I am looking for a student to work on an ML research problem (requirements: Python, DBMS, PostgreSQL).
 Email me your CV.